NC State Wolfpack men's basketball: 1983 National Championship

-Expectations were high before the 1982–83 season, but a foot injury to Dereck Whittenburg slowed the team to a fourth place regular season finish.
-Whittenburg returned to the court in time for the ACC tournament, which most believed the Pack needed to win in order to secure a second consecutive berth in the NCAA Tournament.
+Expectations were high before the 1982–83 season, but a foot injury to Dereck Whittenburg slowed the team to a fourth-place regular-season finish.
+Whittenburg returned in time for the ACC tournament, which most believed the Pack needed to win to secure a second consecutive berth in the NCAA Tournament.
 State did just that, defeating heavily favored North Carolina and Virginia squads led by Michael Jordan and Ralph Sampson, respectively.
 The Wolfpack kept winning.
 Their close games and exciting finishes in the ACC Tournament and early rounds of the NCAA tournament earned them the moniker The Cardiac Pack.
-As a #6 seed in the NCAA tournament, the Wolfpack won narrow victories over Pepperdine (in double overtime) and UNLV (71–70) before defeating Utah in the Sweet Sixteen, 75–56.
+As a #6 seed in the NCAA tournament, the Wolfpack won narrowmy over Pepperdine (in double overtime) and UNLV (71–70) before defeating Utah in the Sweet Sixteen, 75–56.
 In the regional final, NC State again defeated Virginia, 63–62, then defeated Georgia in the Final Four to advance to the championship game against Houston.
 The Cougars, nicknamed Phi Slama Jama for their athletic, fast-paced style of play that featured Clyde Drexler and Hakeem Olajuwon, were expected to win easily over the underdog Wolfpack.
 NC State escaped with their second national title after a last-second air ball by Dereck Whittenburg was caught and dunked by Lorenzo Charles.
 The 54–52 final is one of the most famous in college basketball history.